Sunshine Skies

 William B. Hartsfield played a pivotal role in the development and progress of the airport and worked tirelessly to promote Atlanta as a world class aviation hub.
 As Alderman and City Council member in the 1920s, he was chairman of the Atlanta's first Aviation Committee of the City Council and led the transformation of the abandoned racetrack into a major airport.
 Hartsfield wrote in 1927, "No greater investment can be made at this time in the future of Atlanta than in the full development of Candler Field as the South's leading airport.
 Atlanta should do now in the matter of aviation what it did many years ago in the matter of the railroads.
 We can not afford to lose a day in providing a landing field of size, proportion and environment that may be developed as to assume Atlanta's supremacy in the Southeast!"

 Another important figure in the early development of the airport was local aviator and barnstormer Beeler Blevins, in plane, seen posing with an unidentified couple on March 15, 1925.
 After the closing of the Atlanta Speedway, Mr. Blevins obtained a permit from the Candler estate to operate his aircraft there.
 When Hartsfield and his delegation visited the abandoned track while searching for a suitable airport site, they were surprised to find that Blevins and other pilots had already been flying from the field for several years.
-Beeler Blevins' expertise and experience at Candler Field helped influence Atlanta's decision to chose the site for the airport.
+Beeler Blevins' expertise and experience at Candler Field helped influence Atlanta's decision to choose the site for the airport.

 An advertisement for biplane rides with Beeler Blevins from the April 19, 1925 Atlanta Constitution.
 Blevins was frequently hired by local photographers for aerial photography.
 Virtually every aerial photo of Atlanta airport from the 1920s was taken from his aircraft.